chris-townsend/PP4-Kitchen_Tales/README.md

 #### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on GitHub.
-It is intended that these user stories will be implemented at a later date.
+The following user stories were scoped out of the project due to time constraints and its intended that these user stories will be implemented at a later date.

 [#20](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/20)  **Rate a recipe** - *As a **logged-in User**, I can **give a recipe a rating** so that **I can provide feedback***